UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 You can deploy your application to a temporary namespace in the cluster, run the test and dispose of the environment as part of your pipeline.

-You should already have kubernetes configs for deployment, service and ingress.
-In order to create an environment from scratch you need all your kubernetes secrets to be loaded as part of the startup process.
+You should already have Kubernetes configs for deployment, service and ingress.
+In order to create an environment from scratch you need all your Kubernetes secrets to be loaded as part of the startup process.

 Kubernetes secrets can be loaded in your environment using a configuration (yaml) file or inline.
 You can find more information setting secrets [here](https://github.com/UKHomeOffice/application-container-platform/blob/master/developer-docs/platform_introduction.md#create-a-kubernetes-secret).
 We recommend you create a `secrets.yaml` as a template for your secrets.